Reform Timeline: Key Dates

 September 1, 2026: reception obligation

-All VAT-liable businesses in France, regardless of size, must be able to receive electronic invoices in structured format via the Portail Public de Facturation (PPF) or a Plateforme de Dématérialisation Partenaire (PDP).
-This is the most critical deadline as it concerns the entire French economic fabric.
+All VAT-liable businesses in France, regardless of size, must be able to receive electronic invoices in structured format via their Approved Platform (PA).
+129 PAs are officially listed by the DGFiP as of May 5, 2026.

 September 1, 2026: emission obligation for large companies and mid-market firms

-Large companies (revenue > €1.5B) and mid-market firms (ETI, revenue > €250M) must issue their B2B invoices in electronic format and transmit transaction data to the tax administration (e-reporting).
+Large companies (revenue > €1.5B) and mid-market firms (ETI, revenue > €250M) must issue their B2B invoices in electronic format via a PA and transmit transaction data to the tax administration (e-reporting).

 September 1, 2027: emission obligation for SMBs and micro-enterprises

-All SMBs (revenue < €250M) and micro-enterprises must in turn issue their invoices in electronic format and transmit e-reporting data.
-This is the deadline affecting the largest number of businesses.
+All SMBs (revenue < €250M) and micro-enterprises must in turn issue their invoices in electronic format via a PA and transmit e-reporting data.

 From September 2026, ALL French businesses must be able to receive structured electronic invoices.
 Prepare now.

-- Legal archiving with evidentiary value (10 years).
+- Legal archiving with evidentiary value for 10 years.

 The 3 Formats: Factur-X, UBL and CII